The Victim Assistance Division may be contacted at 210-335-2105.

 Provide General Information Regarding the Criminal Justice System

 If you have never had experience with the criminal justice system, the process may be confusing.
 The Victim Assistance Division is available to help you understand how the system actually works.
 As your case moves through the judicial system the Victim Assistance Division is available to answer questions regarding the progress of your case.

-Aid you in completing the Victim Impact Statement or Crime Loss Form:
+Aid in Completing the Victim Impact Statement

 The Victim Impact Statement is a detailed account of the emotional, physical and financial effects the crime has had on you, the victim and your family members.
 The office of the Bexar County Criminal District Attorney's Victim Assistance Division will provide you with this form and help you complete it, if necessary.
-If you have been a victim of a property crime you will receive a Crime Loss Form on which you may provide information on your financial and property losses.

 Victims may receive help in paying certain bills that are incurred as a result of a crime.
 The Victim Assistance Division can help you understand the requirements that must be met to be eligible for the Crime Victim Compensation fund.
-If you meet the basic requirements my office will assist you in preparing the application to the Office of the Attorney General of Texas.
+If you meet the basic requirements our office will assist you in preparing the application to the Office of the Attorney General of Texas.

 There are many social service agencies that can help you in the aftermath of a crime.
 The Victim Assistance Division can help put you in contact with the agencies that may be able to help you.

-Accompany you to court:
+Accompany You to Court

 Whenever you must appear in court, someone from the Victim Assistance Division will be available to accompany you.
 Please ask for assistance.

 Court Ordered Restitution